hedyeherfani/Sample/README.md

 website.
 The code will execute based on the zipcode or city entered by the user.
 The user will be given the weather forecast upon following the program prompts

+Assignment3 is an R assignment that takes a CSV file to then create data visualizations.